How to Start a Business in the USA as a Foreigner: A Guide for Non-Citizen Entrepreneurs

 • Work with an attorney to ensure that you file correctly.

-While this is not an exhaustive list, this can give you a good place to start.
+While this is not an exhaustive list, it can give you a good place to start.
 Know that while this can be an extremely intimidating process for those who are unfamiliar with the ins and outs, it can be done successfully.
 You can reach your goals.

 Guidelines for Starting a Business in the USA as a Foreigner (Non-Resident)

-If you are a foreigner (non-resident) planning to start a business in the USA but you don’t plan on residing there, you’ll need to plan for the legal ramifications of that choice.
+If you are a foreigner (non-resident) planning to start a business in the USA but don’t plan on residing there, you’ll need to plan for the legal ramifications of that choice.
 You don’t have to be a citizen or reside in the U.S. to start a business there but you do need to address the legal measures for receiving wages and paying the appropriate taxes and fees abroad.

 Before you start a business in the USA as a foreigner (non-resident) who lives abroad, be sure to do the following: